simonegarofalo/template-website/README.md

 The hero section includes:
 - A main title
 - A descriptive paragraph
-- A "Discover more" button
+- A "Read more" button
 - A image section

 ### Two-Column Grid